Written by Mike Russo, CSP | May 3, 2024

 The Role of Modern Risk Management in Better Workers’ Comp Outcomes

-When it came to workers’ compensation, you touted your new initiatives for preventing injuries, using a Safety Management System, and innovative products such as AI-enabled video monitoring and wearables.
+When it came to workers’ compensation, you touted your new initiatives for preventing workplace injuries, using a Safety Management System, and innovative products such as AI-enabled video monitoring and wearables.
 You may have even talked about your new internal claims manager or human resources professional who developed a great Return-to-Work program.

 A missed opportunity for you and your company may be the ability to reduce workers’ compensation claim costs using modern technology.
 By leveraging telemedicine and near-instant access to a doctor, an injured worker can receive an assessment and treatment plan using their phone.
 This is a game-changer for the traditional response to workplace injuries, which often includes only basic on-site first aid.
 Oftentimes, workers are unnecessarily sent to urgent care centers and emergency rooms for minor injuries that could have been treated through telemedicine.
 By visiting an urgent care center or an emergency room, OSHA-recordable incident will likely be created, when in fact it likely could have been avoided.
 Typically, an injured worker will be accompanied by a supervisor, so you now have two workers off the job site for an extended period.